Central Park Tower: Early construction and design changes

 The company began excavating the building's 80 ft foundations in May 2014.
 A new design for the tower was leaked in July 2014, with the tower containing a 1,479 ft parapet.
 The spire was to reach 1,775 ft, just 1 ft shorter than One World Trade Center's pinnacle.
 After nearly a year of excavation, the building's concrete foundation was poured in February 2015.
-New renderings were revealed on April 20, 2015, showed a parapet height of 1,530 ft and an architectural height of 1,775 ft with the spire.
+Revised plans were announced in May 2015, showing a parapet height of 1,530 ft and an architectural height of 1,775 ft with the spire.
 If the spire had been built, it would have been on the eastern side of the tower.
 The website New York YIMBY reported the next month that the spire would rise to 1795 ft, making the Nordstrom Tower the tallest in New York City and the Western Hemisphere.
 Extell founder Gary Barnett denied these rumors, saying he would keep the height at 1,775 feet "out of respect" to One World Trade Center.
 At the time, spokespeople for Extell would not confirm a final height and said leaked designs for the tower were "wrong".

-The tower crane was installed in July 2015 and the structure reached street level by the end of September.
+By mid-2015, Extell sought to earn $4.4 billion from condominium sales; this figure included Nordstrom's $400 million retail condo.
+This figure would make the Nordstrom Tower the highest-grossing condominium building ever developed, beating out the $2 billion sellout price of 15 Central Park West, which had once been the highest-grossing condominium building in the U.S. At least twenty of the Nordstrom Tower's units were planned to cost $40 million or more.
+The tower crane was installed in July 2015, and the structure reached street level by the end of September.
 New permits filed that month showed the building without a spire but increased the parapet height to 1,550 ft.
 At the same time, the building's official name of "Central Park Tower" was unveiled and the completion date was pushed back to 2019.
 Work on the above-ground structure began in late 2015.
 The structural steel for Nordstrom's retail base was complete by the middle of 2016.